Syro-Malankara Catholic Church: Post-Coonan Cross Oath

 Baselios Paulose I (1912–1913), the first Catholicos, died after a short period of five months on 13 May 1913; the See remained vacant until 1925.
 That was a period of litigation in the Malankara Church.
 The litigation for Vattippanam (a fixed deposit of money in the name of the Church) and its after-effects in the community was at its zenith.

-Geevarghese Ivanios

-Geevarghese was born on 21st Sept 1882 at Mavelikara to the 'Mallitty' Panickervettil family, belonging to the Malankara Orthodox Syrian Church.
-He was given the baptismal name Geevarghese.
-At the age of 15 he joined M. D. Seminary School for high school studies.
-On 20 April 20, 1898 he received minor orders and was sent to Madras Christian College and obtained his master's degree.
-On 15 September 1908 Geevarghese was ordained priest by Vattasseril Dinoysius.
-Just after the ordination Geevarghese was appointed Principal of M. D. Seminary, Kottayam.
-Later he moved to Calcutta, accepting an invitation to teach at Searmpore College.
-During his stay at Calcutta Geevarghese founded a monastic community.